Canadian Football League in the United States: Aftermath

-The entire league was once again based only in Canada beginning with the 1996 CFL season, with Larry Smith describing the move as a "retrenchment".
-This did not stem the troubles the teams were facing.
-With no expansion fee revenue to buoy them, eight of the nine Canadian teams would lose money in 1996.
+The entire league was once again based only in Canada beginning with the 1996 CFL season, with Smith describing the move as a "retrenchment".
+This, however, did not stem the troubles the teams were facing.
+With no expansion fee revenue to buoy them, eight of the nine teams would lose money in 1996.
 The 84th Grey Cup was nearly canceled before the coffee shop chain Tim Hortons stepped in and provided enough sponsorship money to allow both competing teams to collect their paychecks.
 The Rough Riders disbanded at the end of the season and the Stampeders declared bankruptcy after Ryckman was fined $250,000 for stock manipulation by the Alberta Securities Commission and barred from doing business in Alberta.
 After the indictment of McNall, Ryckman was the second major architect of expansion to run afoul of the law; the Stampeders were later bought by Sig Gutsche via a receivership court for $1.6 million on April 3.

 Other legal troubles were left over in wake of the expansion collapse.
 Louisiana courts eventually ordered the Gliebermans to repay Shreveport US$1 million with interest; the dispute centered over whether the city had agreed to share losses or simply lent money to the ownership group.
 Art Williams, enraged after discovering some American owners had received discounts and extended payment periods on their franchise fees, threatened litigation and at first refused to honour the balance of Matt Dunigan's sizable contract before the matter entered litigation.

 The expansion fees themselves were a significant legacy of the expansion effort.
 Smith claims US$14 to $15 million was brought in and that it saved the league.
 A more modest assessment suggests expansion saved the Stampeders and Tiger-Cats—both teams were undeniably in distress during the era—and that the other Canadian teams were able to maintain a semblance of stability.

 The post-expansion financial crisis would eventually elicit a response from the NFL.
 By the end of 1996, speculation was rampant that if the NFL placed a franchise in Toronto, it would mean the end of the CFL.
 Instead, in exchange for a new player agreement between the leagues, the NFL provided the CFL franchises with marketing assistance and a $3 million loan in 1997.